Amsterdam Gate, Jakarta: History

 Amsterdam Poort was first built in the 17th century.

-During the rule of governor-general Gustaaf Willen Baron van Imhoff between 1743 and 1750, the castle of Batavia was expanded.
+During the rule of governor-general Gustaaf Willem, Baron van Imhoff between 1743 and 1750, the castle of Batavia was expanded.
 Among the involved works was the demolition of the fort's original southeast wall.
 A new southeast wall was built further south along the Amsterdamse Gracht (current day Nelayan Timur street), thereby including the Castle Square within the castle grounds.
 The newly build gate was changed to Rococo style.
 The entrance through the new wall was formed by a gatehouse of two storeys high and topped with a dome and clock.
 Part of this building was used as a prison, in a similar fashion as the Gevangenpoort in The Hague.

 Owing to its location at the Amsterdamse Gracht, the gate was called the Amsterdamse Poort.
 Other names include Pinangpoort (Pinang Gate, after the trade in pinang that took place there) and Kasteelpoort (Castle Gate).

 In 1808, governor-general Daendels commissioned the relocation of the seat of government to Weltevreden.
 The construction works there were supplied partially by reusing building material from the Castle of Batavia.
 Most buildings on the castle grounds had been demolished, save for a part of the Amsterdam gate and connected arcades.
 The arched wing of the gate was connected to the building that formed part of the fort.

 When Daendels destroyed the castle, only this gate remained.
 In the 1840s, the gate was rebuilt with Mars and Minerva statues mounted on the left and right sides of the gates like a pair of guards.

 The gate was then reduced further to its final form, after the arcades were removed around 1870 in order to provide passage to a tramway.
 This gate existed until the 1950s, when the last remnants were removed.

 In 2007, a replica of the gate was proposed as part of heritage conservation measures of Kota, Jakarta.